Combinatorics problems are a major part of programming contests. This article explains how to efficiently count combinations using modular arithmetic.

 Fermat's little theorem

-And if a is not divisible by p, then we get this statement:
+If a is not divisible by p, then we get this statement:

-Dividing both sides by a and rearranging, we can get this formula:
+Dividing both sides by a, we get:

 inverse_factorial[n] = pow(factorial[n], mod - 2, mod)Inverse factorials precomputation